List of You characters: Paco

-Paco (Luca Padovan; season 1) is Joe's young neighbor and Claudia’s son.
+Paco (Luca Padovan; season 1; guest season 5) is Joe's young neighbor and Claudia’s son.
 He and Joe form a strong bond over their shared love of books.
-Paco also has a tumultuous relationship with his mother’s boyfriend, Ron.
+Paco also has a tumultuous relationship with his mother’s abusive boyfriend, Ron.

+Later, angry after Ron hurt his mother again, Paco attempts to steal a gun from the bookstore to avenge his mother.
+He is caught and confronted by Joe.
+Instead, Paco drugs Ron and hits him with a bat.
+Ron wakes up to Joe who is trying to revive him and brutally beats him.
+Ron later returns looking for Paco, who hides from him.
+Joe arrives and kills Ron to protect Paco and Paco emerges from his hiding spot.
+Joe tells him that everything is going to be okay and Ron won't hurt him or his mom anymore.
+Joe takes care of the disposal of Ron and tells Paco not to ever tell anyone what happened.

+When Paco later goes to the bookstore and finds Beck attempting to escape the basement, begging Paco to find the key and insisting that Joe is crazy and dangerous, Paco runs away leaving Beck to be murdered by Joe.

+Paco and his mother Claudia moved away from New York to start fresh.

+Six years later Paco posted a video on TikTok in an attempt to defend Joe's reputation when he was accused of being a serial killer, but it only incriminates him further.

 Ethan Russell

-Ethan Russell (Zach Cherry; season 1) is a bookstore clerk who works with Joe.
+Ethan Russell (Zach Cherry; season 1; guest season 5) is a bookstore clerk who worked with Joe.

 Peach Salinger

-Peach Salinger (Shay Mitchell; season 1) is a wealthy and influential socialite and Beck's best friend whom she met at Brown University.
+Peach Anaïs Salinger (Shay Mitchell; season 1) is a wealthy and influential socialite and Beck's best friend whom she met at Brown University.

-Peach is revealed to be secretly obsessed with Beck and has an adversarial relationship with Joe.
+Peach is revealed to be secretly obsessed with Beck and has an adversarial relationship with Joe who later kills her.